annnhuang/annnhuang.github.io/posts/_posts/2022-04-22-github-website.md

 git push origin master
 ```

-## Step 5 Continuous deployment via netlify
+## Step 5 Continuous deployment via Netlify

-Publish your site using netlify by following the simple steps presented on the netlify page. essentially it links the github repos of your hugo site and makes a continuos deployment out of it. everytime you make changes in your code editor, just make sure to always add, commit and push (using `git`) all the changes to the github repo.
+Publish your site using Netlify by following the simple steps presented on the Netlify page. essentially it links the github repos of your hugo site and makes a continuos deployment out of it. everytime you make changes in your code editor, just make sure to always add, commit and push (using `git`) all the changes to the Github repo.

 ### Have fun!